 All actions with Union contribution below 100% are EU Synergy calls.
-Grants and procurements can be linked with another grant funded from any other EU funding programme including the Recovery and Resilience Fund, provided that there is no double funding and that such support does not cover the same cost.
-The grants under both calls will be managed as linked actions.
+Grants and procurements can be linked with another grant funded from any other EU funding programme, provided that there is no double funding and that such support does not cover the same cost.